derekmborges/derekmborges/README.md

 - 💻 I'm currently working as a Senior Full Stack Engineer in the Defense industry

-- 🌱 I’m currently learning algorithmic trading with Python
+- 🌱 I’m currently learning algorithmic stock/crypto trading

 - 👯 I'm looking to collaborate with other devs on side projects